 - Everyone in your household should stay at home while a person with symptoms is tested, and afterwards, in line with NHS self-isolation guidance, if the test result is positive.

 - Your school will let you know if there is a confirmed case of COVID-19 and your child needs to be isolated.
 Schools will provide home learning for children who are in a bubble that needs to stay at home.

 - If you have children at different schools or in different bubbles, and one of your children is in a group which has been sent home to isolate, there is no need for any other household members to stay at home, unless the child develops symptoms.

-School and college kitchens will be open from the start of the autumn term.
+School and college kitchens will be open during term time.
 They will provide free school meals and universal infant free school meals as usual for those who are eligible.